straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 ## Configure Vault

-Configuring vault to use the [Secrets Engine for Azure](https://www.vaultproject.io/docs/secrets/azure/index.html) using the Vault Service Principal.
+Configuring Vault to use the [Secrets Engine for Azure](https://www.vaultproject.io/docs/secrets/azure/index.html) using the Vault Service Principal.

 For ease of demonstration, set the following environment variables with their appropriate values: